 I say the best way, not the fastest way.
 The best way is the healthy way, and the only really good and effective way.

 Many people who hear this simple explanation will disregard it, stating it doesn’t apply to them because they have a slow metabolism, bad genetics or some other nonsense.
-It’s true, genetics and our metabolisms can have an affect, however the affect is massively exaggerated.
-While metabolisms do differ it’s only slightly and it’s greatly affected by our lifestyle and fitness levels, therefore partly under our own control.
+It’s true, genetics and our metabolisms can have an effect, however the effect is massively exaggerated.
+While metabolisms do differ, it’s only slightly and it’s greatly affected by our lifestyle and fitness levels, therefore mostly under our own control.

 This is a very simple explanation and idea, however it does go into much complexity and it’s backed up by recent scientific research.

-Forget about low fat, low carbohydrate diets because if even if you eat low carb, low fat foods you can still consume too much, which will cause you to gain body fat.
+Forget about low fat, low carbohydrate diets, because even if you eat low carb, low fat foods you can still consume too much, which will cause you to gain body fat.
 What you do eat still matters, ideally your calories should come from good quality nutrient rich foods.
-These foods will help your body to function better and help to maintain a healthy weight or more accurately a healthy level of body fat.
+These foods will help your body to function better and help to maintain a healthy weight, or more accurately a healthy level of body fat.

 How much fat will you burn and how fast?

-Maintaining a caloric deficit works! however how successful it will be depends on a few important factors.
+Maintaining a calorie deficit works! however how successful it will be depends on a few important factors.

 - How often you achieve a calorie deficit.

 If the calorie deficit is only very small, you will not see a difference any time soon.
 Also if the calorie deficit is not continuous, for example day 1 calorie deficit, day 2 calorie surplus, if this is the case you are unlikely to see any results.
 If you are achieving a calorie deficit, however if those calories are coming from poor equality foods it could affect your health negatively, including reducing your body’s ability to burn body fat.

 So forget about all the nonsense diets and techniques, if you don’t have a calorie deficit they won’t work, so save yourself some time and money.